-The operational characteristics of the VAWT present a complicated aerodynamic problem: the direction of the undisturbed free-stream wind, $V{\infty}$ , is perpendicular to the axis of rotation, as the turbine rotates the blades experience a large and rapid change in angle of attack, $\alpha$ .
+The operational characteristics of the VAWT present a complicated aerodynamic problem: the direction of the undisturbed free-stream wind, V{∞} , is perpendicular to the axis of rotation, as the turbine rotates the blades experience a large and rapid change in angle of attack, α .
 During a single revolution the blades may operate in both stalled and unstalled conditions, and encounter their own wakes and the wakes of other blades and the shaft.

-A diagram is presented in Figure 1.3 which shows the velocity and force vectors acting on the blade of a VAWT rotating at constant rotational velocity, $\omega$ .
-The vector addition of the wind velocity, $V_w$ , and the blade velocity, $V_b$ (=R $\omega$ ), establishes a relative resultant flow velocity, $V_R$ , which is seen by the blade.
+A diagram is presented in Figure 1.3 which shows the velocity and force vectors acting on the blade of a VAWT rotating at constant rotational velocity, ω .
+The vector addition of the wind velocity, V_w , and the blade velocity, V_b (=R ω), establishes a relative resultant flow velocity, V_R , which is seen by the blade.
 This resultant flow is incident on the blade at an angle of attack.

-Figure 1.3: A diagram of the blade velocity and force vectors
+Figure 1.3: A diagram of the blade velocity and force vectors or, in terms of λ ...

-Neglecting the rotor effects on the incoming freestream flow, the consideration of the circular path traced by the blade as the azimuthal position, $\psi$ , varies yields a sinusoidal variation in $V_R$ (Figure 1.4a) which has an amplitude of $V{\infty}$ and a mean value equal to $V{\infty}\lambda$ , where $\lambda$ is the tip speed ratio which compares the blade speed to the wind velocity (Equation 1.3).
+Neglecting the rotor effects on the incoming freestream flow, the consideration of the circular path traced by the blade as the azimuthal position, ψ , varies yields a sinusoidal variation in V_R (Figure 1.4a) which has an amplitude of V{∞} and a mean value equal to $V{\infty}\lambda$, where λ is the tip speed ratio which compares the blade speed to the wind velocity (Equation 1.3).